joatmon08/vagrantfiles/kubernetes/README.md

 Virtualbox.
 Use this for testing purposes only.
 To start a cluster, use [kubeadm](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/)

+**You will need to run the kubeadm command manually.
+This Vagrantfile does not automatically register the worker nodes to the head node!!**

 ## Dependency Information
 * Virtualbox
 * Vagrant